tminglei/browserify-bower/README.md

 # history
 v0.1.2 (25-July-2014):
+1) added tests
+2) document improvement
-1) include all components declared in `dependencies` and `devDependencies` of bower.json, not only `dependencies`, if options..include undefined
+3) logic change: include all components declared in `dependencies` and `devDependencies` of bower.json, not only `dependencies`, if options..include undefined
-2) allow to specify workdir, where to determine bower components' home dir; default `process.cwd()`
+4) enhancement: allow to specify workdir, where to determine bower components' home dir; default `process.cwd()`
-3) document improvement

 v0.1.0 (22-July-2014):
 1) first release (works fine in my personal project)